 Pepper seedlings are rewarding to grow, but it’s frustrating when you can’t get the strong stalks and abundant yields you were hoping for.
-However, there’s any easy way to get good side growth and strong stems.
+Lucky for you, there’s an easy way to get good side growth and strong stems!
 All you need is a pair of scissors and a little patience.

-Watch this video below for the how-to, or read below for the instructions.
+Watch this video for the how-to or read below for the instructions:

 1. Count the Leaves

 Your pepper plants should have at least 8-10 leaves before you prune them.

 2. Grab a Trusted Pair of Scissors (or use your fingers) and Top off the Plant